felipecosta09/aws-modernization-with-cloud-one-network-security/content/30_Integrating_AWS_and_C1NS/_index.md

 ### Architecture Base for the Lab

-To simulate a real customer environment, we will use a pre-built Cloud Formation template that will create the following resources all in the same AZ:
+To simulate a real customer environment, we will use a pre-built CloudFormation template that will create the following resources all in the same Availibility Zone(AZ):

 - 2 - Subnets
 - 1 - NAT Gateway